-1. Know the office procedures for entering a patient into the system.

-2. Be able to locate a patient film via hard film or PACS system.

-3. Know the office procedures for loaning film files to other facilities.

-4. Apply appropriate Body Mechanic techniques in a manner safe for both worker and patient.

-5. Be able to process x-ray films using the appropriate equipment.

-6. Be able to evaluate each requisition.

-7. Demonstrate proper physical facilities readiness.

-8. Demonstrate proper patient care.

-9. Under the direct supervision of a certified radiographer, be able to effectively operate basic equipment in assigned areas.

-10. Under the direct supervision of a certified radiographer, demonstrate positioning skills for body parts as appropriate for this level of training.

-11. Demonstrate appropriate radiation protection skills for this level of training.

-12. Observe and assist the certified radiographers as requested.

-13. Observe and assist the radiologists (or other physicians) as requested.

-14. Demonstrate emotional and social behaviors, as appropriate, for the level of professional development.

-15. Perform all pre-competency and competency exams at a level commensurate with the students' clinical experience during the semester.

-16. Participate in the organized radiographic "film critique" and successfully complete all required assignments.

-17. Be able to perform CPR.
+- 1. Know the office procedures for entering a patient into the system. - 2.
+Be able to locate a patient film via hard film or PACS system. - 3.
+Know the office procedures for loaning film files to other facilities. - 4.
+Apply appropriate Body Mechanic techniques in a manner safe for both worker and patient. - 5.
+Be able to evaluate each requisition. - 6.
+Demonstrate proper physical facilities readiness. - 7.
+Demonstrate proper patient care. - 8.
+Under the direct supervision of a certified radiographer, be able to effectively operate basic equipment in assigned areas. - 9.
+Under the direct supervision of a certified radiographer, demonstrate positioning skills for body parts as appropriate for this level of training. - 10.
+Demonstrate appropriate radiation protection skills for this level of training. - 11.
+Observe and assist the certified radiographers as requested. - 12.
+Observe and assist the radiologists (or other physicians) as requested. - Demonstrate emotional and social behaviors, as appropriate, for the level of professional development. - 14.
+Perform all pre-competency and competency exams at a level commensurate with the students' clinical experience during the semester. - 15.
+Be able to perform CPR.